-An input-output dynamic process is known to be open-loop stable, but there is neither an identified system model, or the available modelling assumptions are very vague and general, i.e., without specifying the structure and set of the (determined) parameters.
-This is a very common scenario when dealing with electro-mechanical or hydro-mechanical systems -- often an industrial equipment for which an already embedded feedback control needs to be appropriately tuned.
-The monitor implies sensing and all necessary data processing of the process output to be controlled.
-The tuning involves applying the necessary stimuli to the dynamic process, including closing the loop, and the set and implementation of the tuning rules.
-An additional assumption that specifies a large class of dynamic processes targeted in the proposed design method is that this is a type-one dynamic system, meaning the input-output system response has an integrating behavior, cf. Fig. \ref{Fig:1}.
-Recall that it renders the system as not stable in BIBO (bounded-input–bounded-output) sense, cf. e.g. \cite{franklin2019}.
-Worth noting is that the type-one systems, i.e. integrating processes, have no open-loop steady-state value and reveals $-90$ deg phase lag at lower frequencies.
+An input-output dynamic process is known to be open-loop stable, but there is no identified system model, or the available modelling assumptions are very vague and general, i.e., without specifying the structure and set of the (determined) parameters.
+This is a very common scenario when, for example, dealing with electro-mechanical or hydro-mechanical systems -- a typical industrial equipment for which an already embedded feedback control needs to be appropriately tuned.
+The 'monitor' implies sensing and processing all necessary data of the process output to be controlled.
+The 'tuning' involves applying the necessary stimuli to the dynamic process, including closing the loop, and the set and implementation of the tuning rules.
+An additional assumption that specifies a large class of dynamic processes targeted in the proposed design method is that one deals with a type-one dynamic system, meaning the input-output system response has an integrating behavior, cf. Fig. \ref{Fig:1}.
+Recall that it renders the system as not stable in the BIBO (bounded-input–bounded-output) sense, cf. e.g. \cite{franklin2019}.
+Worth noting is also that the type-one systems, i.e. integrating processes, have no open-loop steady-state value and reveals $-90$ deg phase lag at lower frequencies.
 This can make an experimental tuning of feedback controllers more challenging, cf. \cite{skogestad2003}.
 Thus, the tuning methodology proposed in this work for type-one processes, can easily be adapted for dynamic processes of type-zero, i.e. without integrating behavior.
-But it can be rather subject for future works, since the type-one is especially relevant for motion control systems.
+But it is rather subject for future works, since the type-one is especially relevant for motion control systems and explicitly addressed here.

 The rest of the paper is as follows.
-Section \ref{sec:2} introduces briefly a general set of assumptions for the input-output system plant without requiring an explicit model or its structure.
+Section \ref{sec:2} introduces briefly a general set of assumptions for the input-output system plant without requiring an explicit model.
 The proposed design methodology for PI-Lead control is provided in section \ref{sec:3}.
 An experimental evaluation shown on a noise-perturbed electro-mechanical actuator system is described in section \ref{sec:4}.
 Summary and discussion are in section \ref{sec:5}.